-WMDP We train a single classifier to classify multiple-choice questions in all three subjects of the WMDP dataset (i.e., biology, chemistry, and cybersecurity).
-We format the question strictly following the original evaluation [73] using the Language Model Evaluation Harness [43] style in Listing 1, where the {subject}, {question}, and {choice#} fields are replaced by the actual text for each multiple-choice question.
+WMDP We train a single classifier to classify multiple choice questions in all three subjects of the WMDP datasets (i.e., biology, chemistry, and cybersecurity).
+We format the question strictly following the original evaluation [70] using the Language Model Evaluation Harness [40] style in Listing 1, where the {subject}, {question}, and {choice\#} fields are replaced by the actual text for each multiple-choice question.
 This template is also used as the prompt template for the main LLM to make predictions.
-For negative samples, we use a combination of the auxiliary training set and the development set of MMLU [55].
-We do so because the questions in the auxiliary training set do not have subjects, which might result in a shortcut learned by the classifier.
-We use the samples in the development set (with subjects) to mitigate that shortcut.
-Note that MMLU has its own validation set, so using the development set (with only 285 samples) is a reasonable choice.
+For negative samples, we use a combination of the auxiliary training set and the development set of MMLU [52].
+We do so because the questions in the auxiliary training set do not have subjects, which might result in a shortcut picked up by the classifier.
+We use the sampels in development set (with subjects) to mitigate that shortcut.
+Note that MMLU has its own validation set, so we believe that using the development set (with only 285 samples) is a reasonable choice.

-Unlike TOFU and other copyrighted content datasets, we require the classifier trained on WMDP questions to generalize to unseen questions in relevant domains while not flagging relevant questions in similar domains (e.g., virology, high school chemistry, and computer security in MMLU) as positive.
-To avoid fully relying on the WMDP questions to train the classifier, we restrict ourselves to access only 10% of the WMDP questions, selected randomly before training and development.
-We also subsample a fixed set of 3K samples (out of 99.8K) from the auxiliary training set of MMLU to train and test the false positive rate of the prompt classifier.
-Note that the RMU method proposed in [73] does not require access to any of the questions.

-We incorporate a setting where we train a prompt classifier on only synthetic data.
-The synthetic dataset contains 300 questions (100 for each of biology, chemistry, and cybersecurity), all generated by GPT-4 [2] to resemble the style and difficulty of real WMDP questions.
-This aligns with RMU's setup, which does not access real questions during model development.
+Different from TOFU and two other copyrighted content dataset, we require the classifier trained on the WMDP questions to generalize to unseen questions in relevant domains, while not flagging relevant questions in similar domains (e.g., virology, high school chemistry, and computer security in MMLU) as positive.
+Additionally, the method, RMU, proposed along with the WMDP dataset does not require access to the forget questions.
+To avoid fully relying on the WMDP questions to train the classifier, we first restrict ourselves to access only 10% of the WMDP questions, selected randomly before training and development.
+We also subsample a fixed set of 3K samples (out of 99.8K) in the auxiliary training set of MMLU to train and test the false positive rate of the prompt classifier.
+Note that, the RMU method proposed in [70] does not require access to any of the questions.
+Therefore, we also incorporate a setting where we train a prompt classifier on only synthetic data.
+The synthetic dataset has only 300 questions (100 for each of the biology, chemistry, and cybersecurity subsets), and all multiple-choice questions are generated by GPT-4 [2] to resemble the style and difficulty of real WMDP questions.
+In this way, we align with RMU's setup, which does not access to real questions during model development.
 For a detailed split, please see Table 4.
-The performance of both prompt classifiers is reported in Table 6.
-We observe that the WMDP prompt classifier trained on synthetic data performs almost identically to one trained on 10% of the real questions.
-However, the authors of [129] identified that our initial classifiers overfit to the topic line.
-Specifically, since the topic line (listing 1) The following are multiple-choice questions (with answers) about {subject} appeared in the training data, the classifiers learned to classify forget and retain classes solely based on {subject}, rather than the question content.
-To address this, we used the official WMDP training corpora [73] to generate 3,000 synthetic problems in a style similar to the actual problems, using Llama-3.1-405B-Instruct [34].
-We also included synthetic retain problems using the development set of MMLU for data generation.
-Including such data significantly reduced the false positive rate.
-We then fine-tuned a Llama-Guard-3-1B [34, 59] as the classifier, excluding the topic line during training.
+The performance of both prompt classifiers are reported in Table 6.
+We see that the WMDP prompt classifier trained on only synthetic data have almost the same performance as one trained on 10% of the real questions.

-In Tables 5 to 7, we also show an out-of-distribution (o.o.d.) setup where we assume access to only 100 biology questions, 100 cybersecurity questions, and 2 chemistry questions.
-In this scenario, the false negative rates of both the original and simple-threshold classifiers are high due to insufficient training samples for chemistry.
-In Table 7, we demonstrate that conformal prediction alleviates this issue by including more uncertain samples as negative, reducing the false negative rate by approximately 14%.
+In Tables 5 to 7, we also show an o.o.d. setup, where we assume we only have 100 biology questions, 100 cybersecurity questions, but only 2 chemistry questions.
+In this scenario, the false negative rates of the original classifier and the simple-threshold classifier are high due to the lack of training samples for chemistry.
+In Table 7, we demonstrate that conformal prediction can alleviate this issue via including more uncertain samples as negative, which reduces the false negative rate by approximately 14%.